Food and Flowers From Kelsey’s Garden

-This is a story of how these vegetables and flowers were produced in a home garden in the Sacramento Valley:
+This is a story of how these vegetables and flowers were produced in a home garden in the Sacramento Valley in less than a year:

-Kelsey and Steven recently purchased a house in Elk Grove.
-Kelsey is a great cook and had a dream of making a large garden to provide food for them.
+In 2022 Kelsey and Steven purchased a house in Elk Grove.
+Kelsey is a great cook and had a dream of making a large garden to provide food and flowers for them.

 The only problem was the soil at the new house was compacted clay and DG (decomposed granite), as well as up to 6″ of gravel: